Fall 2026 Courses

 College and Graduate School of Arts and Sciences

-This course explores the theoretical ideas that informed the creation and development of America's political system and considers some of the major contemporary challenges to the maintenance of American liberal democracy.
-Topics to be treated include the political thought of the American Founders, the place of religion in public life, the nature of written constitutions and the role of America in the world.
+Explores the theoretical ideas that informed the creation and development of America's political system and considers contemporary challenges to the maintenance of liberal democracy.
+Topics include the political thought of the Founders, constitutional changes wrought by the Civil War and Reconstruction, competing theories of constitutional interpretation and authority, and the contested responses to industrialization and economic modernization.

 College and Graduate School of Arts and Sciences